materialsproject/public-docs/methodology/materials-methodology/piezoelectric-constants.md

 ![](../../.gitbook/assets/Piezomain.png)

-&#x20;_Figure 3: A graphical representation of the piezoelectric dataset, currently containing over 900 materials.
+ _Figure 3: A graphical representation of the piezoelectric dataset, currently containing over 900 materials.
 A series of concentric circles indicate constant values of the maximum longitudinal piezoelectric modulus,_ $$e_{ij,max}$$_.
 The compounds are broken up according to the crystal system and the different point group symmetry-classes considered in this work.
 See the paper_ [_A database to enable discovery and design of piezoelectric materials_](http://www.nature.com/articles/sdata201553) _for details._

 ## Crystal symmetry